 - install additional memory in your printer.
-(Contact your authorized Hewlett-Packard dealer for more information about additional printer memory). - simplify your print job by reducing the number of fonts, typefaces, graphic images, rules, forms, or macros in your document. - use the HP Font Installer to make permanent fonts temporary. - turn the PageProtection setting to OFF. - set Printer Resolution to a lower setting. - set Graphics Quality in the Options dialog box to a lower setting. - try changing Graphics Mode in the Options dialog box (if Raster, change to HP-GL/2 or if HP-GL/2, change to Raster). - power the printer off, then on.
-This will clear any downloaded fonts, typefaces or macros that may be in printer memory.
+(Contact your authorized Hewlett-Packard dealer for more information about additional printer memory). - simplify your print job by reducing the number of fonts, typefaces, graphic images, rules, forms, or macros in your document. - use the HP Font Installer to make permanent fonts temporary. - turn the PageProtection setting to OFF. - set Printer Resolution to a lower setting. - set Graphics Quality in the Options dialog box to a lower setting. - set Graphics Mode in the Options dialog box to the HP-GL/2 setting when printing simple HP-GL/2 graphics.